-Background checks are repeated periodically for personnel holding Trusted Positions, if permitted by the local laws.
-The factors revealed in a background check that may be considered grounds for rejecting candidates for Trusted Positions or for taking action against an existing Trusted Person generally include the following:
+Background checks are repeated periodically for personnel holding Trusted Roles, if permitted by the local laws.
+The factors revealed in a background check that may be considered grounds for rejecting candidates for Trusted Roles or for acting against an existing Trusted Roles generally include the following:

-- Misrepresentations made by the candidate or Trusted Person, - Highly unfavourable or unreliable personal references, - Certain criminal convictions, and - Indications of a lack of financial responsibility.
+- Misrepresentations made by the candidate or Trusted Role, - Highly unfavourable or unreliable personal references, - · Certain criminal convictions, and - Indications of a lack of financial responsibility.

-Reports containing such information are evaluated by human resources and security personnel, who determine the appropriate course of action in light of the type, magnitude, and frequency of the behaviour uncovered by the background check.
-Such actions may include measures up to and including the cancellation of offers of employment made to candidates for Trusted Positions or the termination of existing Trusted Persons.
+Reports containing such information are evaluated by human resources and security personnel, who determine the appropriate course of action considering the type, magnitude, and frequency of the behaviour uncovered by the background check.
+Such actions may include measures up to and including the cancellation of offers of employment made to candidates for Trusted Roles or the termination of existing Trusted Roles.